gorzynsk/playWith-web888-ft8-logs/README.md

 ## Temporary add rsyslog

 ### Compile the latest firmware from the master
-Follow up https://github.com/RaspSDR/server to create virtual Alpine linux environment.
+Follow the instructions at https://github.com/RaspSDR/server to create a virtual Alpine Linux environment.

-Then on the end compile using:
+Once set up, compile the firmware using:
 ```
 cmake --build . -j `nproc --all`
 ```

-Copy the new *.bin file from path bellow to sd card.
+After compilation, copy the new .bin file from the following path to the SD card:
-Ps: do not remove original file, just rename it.
-So you can come back with rename any time.

 ```
 ~/alpine/alpine-root/root/server/build/
 ```
+Note: Do not delete the original file—just rename it.
+This way, you can revert to the original version by renaming the file back at any time.

 ### Custom running linux - Not boot pesistent

-Login using ssh to device and add rsyslog package and create config file.
+To run on a custom Linux setup, SSH into your device, install the rsyslog package, and create a configuration file:

 ```
 apk-add rsyslog